Fresno Grizzlies introduce new MLB affiliate team, the Colorado Rockies

 FRESNO, Calif.
-(KFSN) -- The Fresno Grizzlies will introduce their team as the new Low Single-A affiliate for the Colorado Rockies on Wednesday.
+(KFSN) -- The Fresno Grizzlies introduced their team as the new Low Single-A affiliate for the Colorado Rockies on Wednesday.

-The team is holding a virtual press conference at 9:45 am at Chukchansi Park.
-The team's president Derek Franks and Mayor Jerry Dyer will speak at the event.
+During a virtual press conference at Chukchansi Park, the team's president Derek Franks and Mayor Jerry Dyer welcomed the Rockies team to Fresno.

 RELATED: Fresno Grizzlies, Visalia Rawhide release 2021 season schedules